The Essential Histogram: Simulation study

-\textbf{Uniform density.} Observations are sampled from the uniform distribution $\mathcal{U}(0,1)$.
-The comparison between EH with various choices of significance levels, DK, and Hw and Ha with different selection rules for the number of bins is given in Figure~\ref{fig:uniform} and Table~\ref{tab:uniform}.
-The EH with small significance levels ($\alp \le 0.5$) performs best as it recovers the true density almost perfectly, while EH with large $\alp$ (e.g.~$\alp = 0.9$), similar to DK, tends to include false bins.
-By sharp contrast, Hw/a overall perform worst, and report many false bins and also multiple false modes, which become even worse as the sample size increases (cf.~Table~\ref{tab:uniform}).
+{Uniform density:} Observations are from the uniform distribution $\mathcal{U}(0,1)$.
+The comparison result is given in Fig.~\ref{fig:uniform} and Table~\ref{tab:uniform}.
+The essential histogram with small significance levels ($\alp \le 0.5$) performs best as it recovers the true density almost perfectly, while with large $\alp$ (e.g.~$\alp = 0.9$), similar to the \DK estimator, it tends to include false bins.
+By sharp contrast, the classical histograms overall perform worst, and report many false bins $\bigl(\nbin(\hat F)-\nbin(F)\bigr)$ and thus false modes, which become even worse as the sample size increases (cf.~Table~\ref{tab:uniform}).

-\textbf{Monotone density.} To further examine false positives in mode detection, we consider monotone densities.
-For instance, Figure~\ref{fig:exponential} and Table~\ref{tab:monotone} give the comparison results on the exponential distribution $\text{Exp}(1)$ (i.e.~mean is 1).
-The EH is better than all the other methods from both density estimation and feature detection perspectives, while requiring the least number of bins, which would ease the interpretation of the data.
-The DK performs comparably well, but sometimes distorts the shape of the true density (e.g.~the sharp spike reported by DK in Figure~\ref{fig:exponential} appears to be artificial).
-Similar to the previous example, the classical histograms Hw/a are less competitive, and tend to include more false modes as the sample size increases.
-In addition, we point out that the comparison results on other monotone densities (not shown) are similar to the example reported here.
+{Monotone density:} Figure \ref{fig:exponential} and Table~\ref{tab:monotone} are about the exponential distribution with unit mean.
+The essential histogram is better than other methods from both density estimation and feature detection perspectives, while requiring the fewest bins, which eases the interpretation of the data.
+The \DK estimator performs comparably well, but sometimes distorts the true shape (e.g.~the artificial spike in Fig.~\ref{fig:exponential}h).
+Similar to the previous example, the classical histograms are less competitive, and tend to include more false modes as the sample size increases.
+In addition, the comparison results on other monotone densities (not shown) are similar to this example.

-\textbf{Histogram density.} In the third example, we make the same comparison but with a underlying distribution $\frac{1}{4}\mathcal{U}(0, 2) + \frac{1}{8}\mathcal{U}(0.75, 1.25) + \frac{1}{8}\mathcal{U}(2.975, 3.025) + \frac{1}{2}\mathcal{U}(4, 6).$ It consists of three regions of different nature: an ordinary one mode region, a sharp spike region, and a flat region, cf.~Figure~\ref{fig:mix_unif}, to imitate various types of features in real data.
-The piecewise constancy of the density makes the comparison of different estimated histograms even clearer.